Program

 Soy Panday

+Soy is a pillar in the world of skateboarding, where the practice is appreciated as a subtle and thoughtful form of expression.
 His graphic art is poetically surreal, narrative, and positive, at times even shamanic.
 Always on the boundary between two worlds—dream and reality, night and day, yin and yang—Panday invites us to follow him into depths that are never dark, from which we can peacefully observe a parallel dimension : that of the spirit.

 Beyond Magenta, for which he designs boards and apparel, he has collaborated with brands such as Adidas, Vans, and DC, producing shoes adorned with his artwork, as well as with artists including Mark Gonzales, Raphael Zarka, Benjamin Deberdt, Ocean Howell, and Brian Lotti.